 Spread the pieces in a single layer with space between each piece on the baking sheet.
 Overcrowding will result in soggy tofu.

-Don’t overcook the balsamic marinade.
+Don't overcook the balsamic glaze.
 Cook it just long enough for it to coat the back of a spoon.
 It should thicken to a glaze, but be careful not to let it burn.

 Storage